blacklightpy/vaultofknowledge/Islamist factions.md

 - We generally believe that one of the factions, such as Sunni or Shia Muslims could be more extremist than the other.
-However, that's not true, and it is the dominant culture of the regions that affect how extreme they ar
+However, that's not true, and it is the dominant culture of the regions that affect how extreme they are.
+- Currently the only Shia dominant country is Iran
+	- Before the fall of Shah in 1979, Iran was a very secular and modern.
+	- Now, it is highly restrictive, with women wearing full black burqas
+- Indonesia is the largest Sunni dominated contrie